Kodyc1/Autoclaim-bot/README.md

-# Heading 1 A bot that claims the waifus.
+# A bot that claims the waifus.

 Commands implemented:
 * ~echo `message`